 Saute the protein:

-- Once the pan is fully preheated, add the protein, and cook undisturbed for 2 to 3 minutes or until beginning to brown.
+- Cook undisturbed for 2 to 3 minutes or until beginning to brown.
 Stir, and cook for another 2 to 3 minutes.
 Add a splash of water or broth as needed to prevent sticking.
 If using a pre-salted ingredient like store-bought seitan, you may not need to add any tamari.
 For unsalted tofu, tempeh, beans, or lentils, add tamari, to taste.
 Add about ⅔ of the taco seasoning, and stir to coat.
 Taste, and add more taco seasoning, if desired.

 Assemble the bowls:

-- Warm up the pre-cooked rice, and heat the beans.
+- Warm the pre-cooked rice, and heat the beans.

 - Slice the avocados, and scoop the flesh into a bowl.
 Squeeze about a tablespoon of lime juice on top, and sprinkle with salt.
 Mash with a fork.